 In terms of eCommerce, technology gives customers the opportunity to touch and try out products before buying.
 IKEA and Amazon have already embraced this concept, while high street stores will soon offer virtual fitting rooms.

-Running an entirely virtual store means you save on rent and admin, while VR/AR can also be used to hold virtual exhibitions, trade shows, conferences, and workshops.
+Running an entirely virtual store means you save on rent and admin, while VR/AR can also hold virtual exhibitions, trade shows, conferences, and workshops.

 VR means people can experience museums, holiday destinations, and community events from the comfort of their lounge.
 It’s worth taking a look to see how this rapidly advancing technology can benefit your business.